Barış Pehlivan: Trials

 On March 3, 2020, an investigation has been initiated against him due to a news published in Odatv about the funeral of the martyr of National Intelligence Agency (MIT) in Libya.
 He was arrested on March 6, 2020, in Istanbul Çağlayan Courthouse, where he went to give his statement.
 In his defense, he stated that the real reason for his arrest, after 9 years, was his prior and new coming book.
 The indictment demands a prison sentence up to 19 years for 8 journalists, who were on trial with him.

 It turned out that he has been subjected to an assault in Silivri Prison where he was taken after his arrest.
 After camera footage of the incident was revealed, an investigation was initiated against those responsible.

 Due to growing concerns over the spread of coronavirus in the prisons, the Turkish government drafted a law that would release up to 100,000 prisoners.
 During these discussions in Parliament, lawmakers added an extra article stating that crimes committed involving MIT would effectively be excluded from the scope of the newly minted law; the six journalists were pointedly excluded in the lessening of the prison sentences.
 Organized crime bosses, convicted murderers and thieves, among other criminals, were freed from prison while journalists, lawyers and bloggers remained behind bars over so-called “terrorism” charges, as violations of the law as it pertains to MIT were removed from the “amnesty” regulation.
 This "personalized" change created a great public reaction.

 Odatv.com, where Barış Pehlivan is the Editor-in-Chief, was blocked by court decision after this new operation.
 Odatv, that has been Turkey's most influential news site for 13 years, continues its broadcasting through different web addresses.

 The first trial of six journalists who reported on the funeral of a National Intelligence Organization (MİT) officer who was killed in Libya was held on 24 June 2020, at İstanbul.
 Three journalists released, three remain in jail after the trial.
 After the release of three journalists, Barış Pehlivan and two other colleagues (Murat Agirel and Hülya Kilinç) are kept in pre-trial detention until September 9.

+On 14 April 2026, Pehlivan was sentenced to 15 months in prison for "disinformation" by a court in Istanbul over critical comments he made on Halk TV about the Turkish government's relationship with the government of Israel.
+He remained free pending appeal.